Here’s how to fix error 0x800070002c-0x3000d on Windows PCs

 - Restart your computer.

-Now unplug any USB peripherals that you don’t need.
-This includes external hard drives, printers, game controllers, etc. Also remember to turn off your internet connection after all the necessary files have been downloaded.
+Also remember to turn off your internet connection after all the necessary files have been downloaded.
 You can do that simply by unplugging your Ethernet cable or by unplugging WiFi dongle or simply by pressing the WiFi switch on your router.

 But if you’re still having issues on your PC, we strongly recommend you to download this tool (100% safe and tested by us) to fix various PC problems, such as file loss, malware and hardware failure.